Yandex Cloud

 SQL

-Provide the name of the resource group and the new values for its parameters you want to change in the command:
+Provide the name of the resource group and the new values for its settings you want to edit in this command:

 yc managed-greenplum resource-groups update <resource_group_name> \